tjblackheart/andcli/README.md

 ## Clipboard config

-By default, andcli will choose the first system clipboard tool found.
+By default andcli will choose the first system clipboard tool found.
 For Linux, this could be either `xclip`, `xsel` or `wl-copy` for example.
 For Mac, it will always be `pbcopy`.
 If you need more control over this command, you can either edit the config file and set your preferred command including all flags in the `clipboard_cmd` entry, or you could pass the full command via the `-c` flag.

 ## Config file